Social Media Startups 2026: 351 Recently Funded Social Platforms & Creator Economy Tools

 North America: Market Leadership

-North America maintains the largest creator economy market, valued at $34.12 billion in 2024 and projected to reach $277.41 billion by 2032 at 34.9% CAGR according to Coherent Market Insights.
+North America maintains the largest creator economy market, with the U.S. market valued at $66.78 billion in 2025 and projected to reach $558 billion by 2035 according to Precedence Research.
 The U.S. leads globally with mature influencer marketing infrastructure, established creator platforms, and sophisticated brand partnerships.

 Europe: Creator Innovation Hub